 Authored by the expert who managed and guided the team behind the Spain Property Pack

-And if you're planning to buy property here, download our pack covering the real estate market in Spain.
+And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Spain.

 What are typical rents in Spain as of 2026?